khatchad/nvidia-container-toolkit/README.md

 ## Getting Started

-**Make sure you have installed the [NVIDIA driver](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#nvidia-drivers) for your Linux Distribution**
+**Make sure you have installed the [NVIDIA driver](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#nvidia-drivers) for your Linux Distribution**<br />
 **Note that you do not need to install the CUDA Toolkit on the host system, but the NVIDIA driver needs to be installed**

 For instructions on getting started with the NVIDIA Container Toolkit, refer to the [installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#installation-guide).